sass/node-sass/README.md

 [Important: currently the argument `outputStyle` has some problem which may cause the output css becomes nothing because of the libsass, so you should not use it now!]

 #### sourceComments
 `sourceComments` is a `String` to determine what debug information is included in the output file.
-Its value should be one of `'none', 'normal'`.
+Its value should be one of `'none', 'normal', 'map'`.
 The default is `'none'`.
+The `map` option will create the source map file in your CSS destination.
 [Important: `souceComments` is only supported when using the `file` option, and does nothing when using `data` flag.]

+#### sourceMap
+If your `sourceComments` option is set to `map`, `sourceMap` allows setting a new path context for the referenced Sass files.
+The source map describes a path from your CSS file location, into the the folder where the Sass files are located.
+In most occasions this will work out-of-the-box but, in some cases, you may need to set a different output.

 ### Examples